AlexGalhardo/app.alexgalhardo.com/README.md

       - $ npx prisma studio
       - http://localhost:5555/

-## HTML Templates
+## HTML Templates (Design, UI, UX)
-- Front is not my focus, so I'm using mainly Bootstrap5 and pure JavaScript to manipulate DOM
+- Front-end development is not my focus, so I'm using mainly Bootstrap5 and pure JavaScript to manipulate DOM

 ## Emails
 - Using NodeMailer and MailTrap SMTP, with HTML templates